 The key if you are following these tips is to know that you must be in it for the long run.
 No matter what wording I use or how strong a case I make for a horse in a blog post, there are no certainties.
 “Banker bets” do not exist and beware any tipster who tells you otherwise.

-I’m reasonably confident that if you back my tips for a whole year, you will come out of it without feeling the tips have been useless.
+Other than the TV selections, I’m reasonably confident that if you back my tips for a whole year, you will come out of it without feeling the tips have been useless.
 I can’t guarantee you a profit, nobody can.
 But I can pretty much guarantee you a good run for your money and a fair bit of excitement.
 That’s my commitment to you.

 The commitment I expect from you is that you won’t bet above your means.
 You will not bet money you can’t afford to lose with a smile.
 Any form of gambling is risky and horse racing is no different.
-I’ve known many ‘certs’ to get beat, most at horrendously short prices.
+I’ve seen many ‘certs’ get beat, most at horrendously short prices.
 And from my days mixing with owners and trainers when working at Aintree, I can tell you they are, along with jockeys, the worst tipsters I have ever come across bar none.
 They survive on hope and optimism and it tends to flood from them in a fashion that can lead some people to lose a lot of money.

 Here’s a wee story to finish with.
 I was at lunch one day with two executives from a fairly big independent bookmaking chain.
 We went to a Chinese restaurant near their office and the waiter recognised them as ‘bookies’, which they were not, they were in management of a bookmaking chain, a completely different thing.